jbittel/django-mama-cas/docs/settings.rst

    will be redirected to the specified URL.

-   If the ``url`` parameter is not specified or if it is not a valid service URL, the client will be redirected to the login page with no message displayed, irrespective of this setting.
+   If the ``url`` parameter is not specified or if it is not a valid service URL, the client will be redirected to the login page with no URL displayed, irrespective of this setting.

    .. note::